evbacher/gd2md-html/dev.md

 <h2 id="modifying-docs-to-markdown-code">Modifying Docs to Markdown code</h2>

-There is a [development/verification doc](https://docs.google.com/document/d/18gdpECY7PDFT6govm7l7M1fjgGqESDZWOYkhmJoy0U8/edit) that you can use to develop changes to Docs to Markdown.
-Make a copy of the development/verification doc and change the source there :
+There is a [development/verification doc](https://docs.google.com/document/d/1rVxv3to8z0mFng1vB1ypvPOfGmB4FVPzs2z9Zz63d0s/edit) that you can use to develop changes to Docs to Markdown.
+Make a copy of the development/verification doc and create your test add-on there:

 1. Tools > Script Manager > New
 2. Create a new project and copy the add-on files there (keep the same names).